m4ktub/m4ktub.ws/_posts/2014-12-27-duplicity-backup-to-s3-with-raspberry-pi.md

 Now that we have a script, a scheduled backup would be great.
 Cron is the obvious choice but apparently it is not enabled by default in Raspbmc.
-The easiest way to enable Cron is through XBMC UI under *Programs -> Raspbmc Settings -> System Configuration -> Service Management -> Cronjob Scheduler*.
-After Cron is enabled we can create a file under `/etc/cron.d` with commands.
-Any file placed there will be processed after 1 minute.
+The easiest way to enable Cron is through the XBMC UI under *Programs -> Raspbmc Settings -> System Configuration -> Service Management -> Cronjob Scheduler*.
+After Cron is enabled we can create a file under `/etc/cron.d` with the commands we want to schedule.
+Note that any file placed there will be processed after 1 minute which means that changes and new commands will be in effect 2 minutes later.

 {% highlight text %}
 # min hour day  month weekday user command
   15  21   *    *     1       pi   /home/pi/backup/duplicity.sh
 {% endhighlight %}

-This will run the duplicity script at midnight of every Monday, that is, it will do an incremental backup every week.
-Any output from the scripts are mailed to the local user.
-In our case the script produces no output because everything is redirected so if we want mails we must take care of that explicitly.
+This will run the duplicity script at 9:15 PM of every Monday, that is, it will do an incremental backup every week (after the first full backup, off course).
+Any output from cron scripts are mailed to the local user and you can use that.
+Nevertheless, the previous script has no outpu because duplicity's output is redirect to a log file.
+We we must take care of sending email explicitly but, then again, we have more control of the email that is sent.

 Configuring Email
 -----------------

-The idea is to have and email, at the end of the backup, indicating if everything went has expected or not.
-That can be accomplished with the subject line and so the body of the email can take the full output of the backup, for example.
+The idea is to have an email, at the end of the backup, indicating if everything happened has expected or not.
+That can be accomplished with the subject line which means we can use the body of the email for the full output of the backup, for example.

-The first thing we need is to install missing software.
+The first thing we need to do is install the missing software.
 There are a few options but one of the simplest and most common is sSMTP.

 {% highlight bash %}
 $ sudo apt-get install ssmtp mailutils